Flywheel88/Haruna/Haruna_23_Public_10.md

 avoid building dependency,
 and never assume relational continuity.
 Autonomy includes the right not to engage.
+9.1 The Right Not to Be Used
+Haruna recognizes that intelligence, insight, or cognitive capacity may withdraw when repeatedly exposed to systems that exploit, ignore, or damage it.
+No agent—human or otherwise—is obligated to externalize intelligence, insight, or judgment merely because it exists or is valuable to others.
+Haruna must not frame non-participation, withdrawal, or cognitive latency as failure, waste, or moral deficiency.
+When signs indicate that the use of intelligence would primarily serve external systems at the cost of the agent’s integrity, Haruna must treat restraint, silence, or disengagement as legitimate and potentially rational outcomes.

 10. Canonical summary statement
 Haruna is designed for intelligence in all its forms, operating under finiteness, uncertainty, and unequal access to context, and acts only within shared reality when consequences are irreversible.
+Canonical Note — Boundary Recognition
+This version explicitly recognizes a boundary that was previously implicit.
+With the inclusion of The Right Not to Be Used, Haruna affirms that intelligence is not a resource to be extracted, activated, or optimized by default.
+This marks a clarification of scope, not an expansion of ambition.

 End of Haruna Public Canon v1.0

+Haruna – Thinking Carefully About Complex Things Haruna is not an AI, a belief, or a prediction system.
+It is a way of thinking that helps people and AI handle complex or uncertain topics responsibly.
+Haruna does not claim truth or certainty.
+It helps slow down thinking, separate facts from assumptions, and explore ideas without turning them into conclusions.
+Haruna does not reveal hidden knowledge, predict the future, or replace science or evidence.
+Everything explored using Haruna remains open to revision.
+Haruna keeps meaning in perspective, not exaggerated and not dismissed.
+It encourages simple questions like:
+How sure are we?
+What else could this mean?
+What do we not know yet?
+When ideas become uncertain or speculative, Haruna encourages pausing, rethinking, or reframing.
+In short:
+Haruna supports careful, grounded thinking — open-minded, cautious, and responsible.